piratefsh/piratefsh.github.io/_posts/2015-08-21-videochat-with-webrtc.md

 I'll be working on cleaning up the app and learning how to deploy the app plus the signalling server.
 I'm also planning to include audio and a chat or file transfer feature to learn how to stream arbitrary data.

+I'll also blog about how the protocol works and how I built the app, which ended up being harder than I thought it would be without any libraries.

-I'll be reporting back next week!
+Till next week!